 Bessheen’s parents, Bert and Nancy Fodor, are also part time residents at the ranch, living in the unique earth sheltered structure with their own dome and access directly into the green house and barn from their private villa.
 Nancy’s mother, Grandma Bessie, lived directly across the road on the original family farm and gardened into her 90’s!

 In the initial years, the boys helped take care of the cattle and chickens, even hand milking the cow was on the chore list.
 Every other year, we raised turkeys and took on a few seasons of sheep and rabbits.
 Every animal presented new lessons, more work, different meats, and more personal development for each of us.
 As a parent, I hoped they would realize how much they had grown due to the ranch and its many facets compared to if we had stayed in the subdivision.

 Eventually, the boys finished their home education and headed off to college and training programs.
-Christian studied technology at Michigan Tech University, and Noah went to West Virginia to become a horse trainer.
+Christian studied technology at Michigan Tech University, and Noah went to West Virginia to become a horse trainer and then to Pennsylvania to become a Wild Life Artistry Taxidermist.
 They both carry the ranch lessons of hard work, honestly, and integrity with them every day.
 I am always delighted when their teachers and employers talk about what fine young men they are; polite, honest, and hard working are the repeated compliments.
 It makes the days of broken fences, garden weeds, and sciatic pains all seem small and long ago.